 Seconds later, he reached her and saw she had locked eyes with an old, pointy-eared vampire much like Karsk.
 Bugclaw reared and fell slack.
-The vampire turned and slid ahead.
+The vampire turned and led them forward, gliding away.

 Megaera’s eyes were wild.
 “We’re going to lose her.
 Come on!”